bduckdev/friendless-ai/README.md

 # friendless

-Friendless is a dystopian ai chat app designed to replace human communication built with next, trpc, and postgres.
+Friendless is a dystopian ai chat app designed to replace human communication built with next, trpc, tailwind, and prisma.

 ## Instructions: